 Kris has had an online presence since early 2000 in one form or another, but her serious pursuit of presenting herself as a crochet designer has been in the last 5 years.
 When Kris’s children were young, she never dreamed that we would be able to connect to other crafter’s in the way that the internet has afforded us.
 She is always designing or making something in her head.

-I asked her to share a few of her favorite patterns that she’s designed and is offering as patterns for sale.
+I asked my featured friend to share a few of her favorite patterns that she’s designed and is offering as patterns for sale.
 When you click on any of the images below, you will be redirected to the pattern on her Ravelry Store.

 I asked Kris what her biggest tip would be to share with a new crafter and she has such a lovely answer, “Don’t be afraid to spread your wings and explore.
 Use mixed media, and you don’t always have to do things like everyone else is.
 Just be yourself and don’t apologize for it.”

 And, although it’s great to get to know designers on a professional level, I also think it’s great to get to know them on a personal level.
 Kris’ passion “for life and living is Jesus Christ.
 Without him I could do nothing of any value.
 It is because of him that I have a joy in my life that over takes any sadness that comes my way.”
 Kris and her husband are very active in their church helping members recover from substance abuse, depression, finances or anything else that they are currently struggling with in life.
 Her husband is currently the RU director at their church and she has been teaching the children in Jr. Church ministries for 34 years.